 - A person with financial or commercial expertise.

-Further information is available from the NBA Board Secretariat by email (board [at] blood [dot] gov [dot] au) or by telephone (02 6151 5066).
+Further information is available from the NBA Board Secretariat by email (board [at] blood.gov.au) or by telephone (02 6151 5066).

 Current Board Members

-Ms Gayle Ginnane was the Chief Executive Officer (CEO) of the Private Health Insurance Administration Council, a government agency reporting to the Minister for Health and Ageing, with financial and regulatory responsibility for the private health insurance industry until May 2008 and has broad experience as a senior manager in an insurance and regulatory environment, and an in depth understanding of governance, risk management and finance.
+Ms Gayle Ginnane was CEO of the Private Health Insurance Administration Council, a government agency reporting to the Minister for Health and Ageing, with financial and regulatory responsibility for the private health insurance industry until May 2008 and has broad experience as a senior manager in an insurance and regulatory environment, and an in depth understanding of governance, risk management and finance.

 Ms Ginnane has considerable experience as an independent director on a number of boards, both commercial and not for profit, in the voluntary, government and private sectors.
-As well as Chair of the NBA Board, Ms Ginnane is a councillor on the Australian Pharmacy Council, a director of the ACT Medicare Local, the Australian Children’s Education and Care Quality Authority and Police Health.
+As well as Chair of the NBA Board, Ms Ginnane is a councillor on the Australian Pharmacy Council and a director of Police Health.
 She has also contributed to a number of voluntary organisations at senior and Board levels including Scouts ACT, the Arthur Shakespeare Foundation for Scouting and the Community Living Project.

-Ms Ginnane is a member of the Institute of Public Administration and the Australian Institute of Management, a fellow of the Australian Institute of Company Directors and an affiliate member of the Institute of Actuaries of Australia.
+Ms Ginnane is a member of the Institute of Public Administration, a fellow of the Australian Institute of Company Directors and an affiliate member of the Institute of Actuaries of Australia.

 Ms Ginnane was appointed Chair of the NBA Board in May 2011.

-As a personal appointment, Professor Brook is also the State Health and Medical Commander (Emergency Management).
-This position provides the command and coordination across the whole of DH services, encompassing all hospitals; ambulances; and others when a large scale emergency event occurs.
+As a personal appointment, he is also the State Health and Medical Commander (Emergency Management).
+This position provides command and coordination across the whole of DHHS services, encompassing all hospitals; ambulances; and others when a large scale emergency

-Professor Brook also sits on the Clinical Trials Advisory Committee auspiced by the Commonwealth Department of Industry and was recently re-appointed as a member of the Advisory Board of the Australian Commission on Safety and Quality in Health Care.
+He sits on the Clinical Trials Advisory Committee auspiced by the Commonwealth Department of Industry; and sits on the Advisory Board of the National Blood Authority, the Advisory Board of the Australian Commission on Safety and Quality in Health Care and the Board of the Centre for Evidence in Intervention and Preventive Science.
+He Chairs the Advisory Board of the Deakin School of Medicine.

 Professor Brook was appointed to the NBA Board in May 2011.

-She was reappointed as Commonwealth representative to the NBA Board in May 2011.
+He was appointed to the NBA Board in July 2015.

 Mr Paul Bedbrook – Financial expert